 Georges Rétif & Co.

-No, this isn't a torture device.
-It's an Ochydactyl, a finger exerciser that, according to advertisements, could improve the agility, flexibility, strength and independence of any pianist's, violinist's or cellist's fingers.
-The ads also stated that using this device for just seven minutes a day was the equivalent of 1-1/2 hours worth of traditional finger exercises.
+No, it's not a torture device, it's a finger exerciser named the Ochydactyl.
+According to advertisements, the Ochydactyl could improve the agility, flexibility, strength and independence of any pianist's, violinist's or cellist's fingers.
+The ads also stated that using the device for just seven minutes a day was the equivalent of 1-1/2 hours of traditional finger exercises.

-L'assouplisseur Ochydactyl (The Finger Softener) was invented by Frenchman Georges Rétif in 1922.
-A U.S. patent (patent no.1,720,571) was issued in 1929 after Georges had already deceased.
-The Ochydactyl was produced in Sancoins, France during the mid-to-late 1920s.
+L'assouplisseur Ochydactyl (The Finger Softener) was invented in 1922 by Frenchman Georges Rétif.
+US patent no.1,720,571 was issued to him in 1929 which was, unfortunately, already after Georges had deceased.
+The Ochydactyl was produced in Sancoins, France during the mid-to-late 1920's.

-To use, the operator would insert their four fingers into the adjustable, rubber-padded clamps and tighten.
-The wrist would rest on the seat.
-With the other hand, the user would crank the device in either direction in order to make the fingers travel up and down thus making them more nimble.
-The entire apparatus was adjustable to accommodate any size hand.
-The flywheel (or handle) could be quickly swapped from one side to the other in order to exercise both the left and right hands.
+To use, the operator would insert four fingers into the adjustable, rubber-padded clamps and tighten while the wrist rested on the seat.
+With the other hand the user would crank the device in either direction in order to make the fingers travel up and down thus making them more nimble.
+The apparatus was adjustable to any size hand.
+The flywheel or lever could be quickly swapped from one side to the other in order to exercise both the left and right hands.

-Although the advertisements for this machine name dozens of prominent musicians as proud sponsors, the Ochydactyl had very little marketable success.
+Although the ads for this machine name dozens of prominent musicians as proud sponsors, the Ochydactyl had very little marketable success.
 Most were sold within France and neighboring countries.
-A video of it in use can be viewed here, which starts at 4 minutes and 11 seconds.
+A video of it in use can be viewed here at the 4:14 mark.

 Need an instruction manual for your Ochydactyl?
 Get it here...

 Read a brief story from a French science magazine for kids that featured my Ochydactyl here...